 Gone are the days when people had to wear heavy and stiff suits.
 Today, we have wool that weighs less than eight ounces per yard, and still keeps its shape.
 But, not all wool is created equal.
 The best wool comes from merino sheep in Australia and New Zealand.
 After shearing, the wool is sent to mills where the fibers are stretched out and combed flat.
 The result is a fabric that's perfect for suiting.

 To determine the fineness of the wool, it is graded.
 In the olden days, this was done by hand, but today, an electron microscope is used to measure the fibers in microns, which are much finer than a human hair.
 The higher the "super" number, the finer the cloth.

 This new technology has made wool crease-resistant and gives it a beautiful drape.
-And, let's not forget the best part - wool will keep you cool on a hot summer day.
-So, if you're in the market for a new suit, look for one made from super cloths.
-You'll be happy you did.
+And, let's not forget the best part - the right wool garment will keep you cool on a hot summer day.

-For more on wool, read our article: "Wool: Nature's Insulator"
+For more on wool, read our article: "The Definitive Guide to Wool"

 • Fresco cloths